navyasreekilari/Microsoft-Azure-Cloud-Services/README.md

   Policy initiative - a group of policy definitions.
   Policy assignment - assignment of a policy definition/inititative to a scope.
 Scopes can be assigned to management groups, subscriptions, resources and resource groups.
 Policy allows exclusion of scopes.

+* Azure Blueprints

+  A blueprint is a guide, pattern or design for making something.
+It is a package of various azure components (artifacts) like resource groups, ARM templates, Policy assignments, role assignments.
+Centralized storage for organizationally approved design patterns.
+Blueprint definition - describing what should happen (reusable package).
+Blueprint assignemnt - describing where it should happen (package deployment).
+A blueprint assigned can be re-used multiple times.